 Tiger Woods has been able to excel at almost every level and with 82 wins is tied in the all-time list of PGA Tour career victories.
 He also holds 15 majors to his name, just 3 behind Nicklaus, although it does appear now that due to injuries, this number likely won’t be improved upon.

 We spoke about Nicklaus setting the lowest ever tournament total of 17 under in 1965, well, it was none other than Tiger Woods that went 1 better in 1997 with a stunning 12 stoke victory (still the largest margin of victory today) over Tom Kite.
 It was a win that put Woods firmly on the map and cemented his place as the superstar that he was.

 Just 4 years alter he would go back to back, with wins in 2001 and 2002, both securing relatively easy 2 and 3 stroke victories.
-His last Masters victory to date came in 2005 where he beat Chris Di Marco in the first hole of a playoff.
+His fourth Masters victory to date came in 2005 where he beat Chris Di Marco in the first hole of a playoff.